Welcome to the Red Lion

 Red Lion Hotel

 It can be found just off reception.
 Small with lots of charm, it follows the natural nautical historic theme that runs throughout the Red Lion.
-Cosy and also doubles up as a private dining room for small intimate parties.
+Cosy and it also doubles up as a private dining room for small intimate parties.

 Car parking and access